Research

 Gopher Tortoise Disarticulation

-By taking detailed observations on what happens to a gopher tortoises body after it dies, we can contribute valuable information for law enforcement officials to have a guide to determine how long an animal has been deceased and whether someone is lying about it.
+By taking detailed observations on what happens to gopher tortoises' bodies and shells after they dies, we can contribute valuable information for law enforcement officials to have a guide to determine how long an animal has been deceased and whether a gopher tortoise death may have occurred under suspicious circumstances.
+We are partnering with Blue World Research Institute with a grant from Florida Fish and Wildlife to collect and document this information.

 Citizen Science